FlowmapBlue/FlowmapBlue/README.md

 This app can render a geographic flow map visualization from a spreadsheet published on Google Sheets.

-It can be used to visualize movements of people or goods between pairs of geographic locations (Origin-Destination data).
+It can be used to visualize numbers of movements of people or goods between pairs of geographic locations (Origin-Destination data).